Avnsx/fansly-downloader/README.md

 ![Fansly Downloader UI Banner](https://i.imgur.com/9VaUh2v.gif)

 Fansly Downloader is the go-to app for all your bulk media downloading needs.
-Download photos, videos or any other media from Fansly, this powerful tool has got you covered!
+Download photos, videos, audio or any other media from Fansly, this powerful tool has got you covered!
 Say goodbye to the hassle of individually downloading each piece of media – now you can download them all or just some, with just a few clicks.

 ## ✨ Features